gaqzi/reflections/content/python/contextmanager.md

 ## Remarks

-All the code snippets are updated for python `3.8`.
 To avoid redundencies, I have purposefully excluded examples of nested with statements and now deprecated `contextlib.nested` function to create nested context managers.

 ## Resources